 Georgia police tracked shooting suspect's phone after parents alerted authorities

-"They're very distraught and they were very helpful in this apprehension," Cherokee County Sheriff Frank Reynolds said
+"They're very distraught and they were very helpful in this apprehension," Cherokee County Sheriff Frank Reynolds said of the suspect's family

-Georgia police were able to capture the man accused of killing 8 people in the Atlanta area Tuesday afternoon after the 21-year-old’s parents informed them that he might be the shooter, according to a report.
+Georgia police were able to capture the man accused of killing 8 people in the Atlanta area Tuesday afternoon after the 21-year-old’s parents informed them that he might be the shooter, according to reports.

 Authorities were able to track Robert Aaron Long's phone and catch up to him shortly after the shooting spree.
 He is accused of fatally shooting 7 women and 1 man in three separate shootings at massage businesses in and around Atlanta around 5 p.m.
-Tuesday.
+ET Tuesday.

 ATLANTA MASSAGE PARLORS SHOOTING SUSPECT CHARGED WITH MURDER; 911 AUDIO RELEASED